zkhan96/java-aws-lambda-api-gateway/README.md

 sam-app$ sam local start-api
 sam-app$ curl http://localhost:3000/
 ```

+You may import the Postman collection to use the endpoint I created

 The SAM CLI reads the application template to determine the API's routes and the functions that they invoke.
 The `Events` property on each function's definition includes the route and method for each path.